Do you not yet have a customer account? Please register here.

 Enjoy LUCERNE FESTIVAL Online

-Our social media channels give you additional perspectives on the 2018 Summer Festival programming - through live streams, brief videos, audio podcasts, and interviews.
+Our social media channels give you additional perspectives on the Festival programming - through live streams, brief videos, audio podcasts, and interviews.

 Live Streams, TV and radio broadcasts

-This summer you can enjoy the second half of the Opening Concert on 17 August live.
-Riccardo Chailly will conduct Stravinsky’s complete score to The Firebird.
-The LUCERNE FESTIVAL ORCHESTRA’s second program, on 24 August, which is exclusively devoted to the music of Maurice Ravel, will also be shown live, as will the last concert in the summer season by this ensemble de luxe, on 25 August, featuring works by Richard Wagner and Bruckner's Seventh Symphony.
-Another highlight to note: the Mahler Chamber Orchestra’s appearance, with “artiste étoile” Sol Gabetta as the soloist and conductor Francois-Xavier Roth, on 28 August.
+This summer we made it possible for you to enjoy the second half of the Opening Concert on 17 August via live stream, with Riccardo Chailly conducting Stravinsky’s complete score to The Firebird.
+The LUCERNE FESTIVAL ORCHESTRA’s second program, on 24 August, which was exclusively devoted to the music of Maurice Ravel, was also broadcast live, as was the last concert in the summer season by this ensemble de luxe, on 25 August, featuring works by Richard Wagner and Bruckner's Seventh Symphony.
+Still another highlight was the Mahler Chamber Orchestra’s appearance, with “artiste étoile” Sol Gabetta as the soloist and conductor Francois-Xavier Roth, on 28 August.

 Our Instagram page offers background information and images related to LUCERNE FESTIVAL throughout the year.
-But during the Summer Festival, artists like the violinist Renaud Capuçon, the cellist Kian Soltani, and the horn player Sarah Willis (from the Berlin Philharmonic) will take over our Instagram page – each for a full day.
-Get ready to be surprised!
+During the Summer Festival, artists such as the violinist Renaud Capuçon, the cellist Kian Soltani, and the horn player Sarah Willis (from the Berlin Philharmonic) each took over our Instagram page for an entire day.

 We keep you up to date with the latest headlines and Festival-related news.